Brad Marchand: Florida Panthers (2025–present)

 In the Finals against the Edmonton Oilers, in game two, Marchand scored on a shorthanded breakaway, then in double-overtime, scored the winner on another breakaway, to tie the series 1–1.
 The Panthers would go on to win their second consecutive Stanley Cup against the Oilers for Marchand's second career championship.
 Across 23 playoff games, Marchand recorded 10 goals and 10 assists for 20 points, three game-winning goals, and a plus-minus of +17, tying for the 32nd highest plus-minus in a single playoff season.
 Marchand's performance made him a finalist for the Conn Smythe Trophy as the playoff MVP but the award was ultimately given to teammate Sam Bennett.

 On July 1, 2025, Marchand opted to forgo free agency and signed a six-year, $31.5 million contract to remain with the Panthers.
 In late October 2025, Marchand briefly stepped away from the team to guest coach a tribute game in the Nova Scotia U18 Major Hockey League for the late daughter of his longtime trainer and friend JP MacCallum.

 On November 14, 2025, Marchand recorded his 1,000th career NHL point during a 6-3 home victory for the Panthers over the Washington Capitals.
 He produced two assists, with the milestone assist coming on an empty-net goal by Eetu Luostarinen with under two minutes remaining.
+In early March 2026, it was announced that Marchand would be reviewed for potential surgery due to a lower body injury that he had been maintaining and playing with for an extended time.
+On March 31, it was concerned that while Marchand would not have surgery for his injury he would remain out for the remainder of the 2025–26 season.
+He had been second on the team in scoring prior to his injury with 27 goals and assists for 54 points, ranking third on the team in points.